Evilnat/Cobra-PS3/8.3/README.md

     • Fixed Control FAN payload, avoids loading previous mode (by Evilnat)
     • Disable stage2.bin while Recovery Menu is loaded (by haxxxen)
     • Fixed max FAN speed after shutdown (by Evilnat)
-    • Improved Habib's QA flags code imported by aldostools (by Evilnat)
+    • Improve Habib's QA flags code imported by aldostools (by Evilnat)
     • Fixed black screen in CFW2OFW converted games (by Evilnat)
     • Added sm_ring_buzzer with single_beep, double_beep and triple_beep (by Evilnat)
     • Skip license creation (rif) if it already exists (by aldo)
     • Added cellFsMkdir symbol (by Evilnat)
-    • Fixed freezes on NAND with payload new address (by Evilnat)
     • Added constant FAN Speed while a PS2 ISO is launched (by Evilnat)
     • Check/Disable/Enable QA Flags (by Evilnat)
     • Creation of act.dat while launching a PSN game (by Evilnat)